Congestion Management Overview

 Note This feature is supported only on the Cisco 7200 series routers, and on Cisco 2600 and 3600 series adapters that support per-VC queueing.

-For related information about per-VC and ATM configurations, see the "IP to ATM Class of Service Overview" module and the "Configuring IP to ATM Class of Service" module.
+For related information about per-VC and ATM configurations, see the chapters "IP to ATM Class of Service Overview" and "Configuring IP to ATM Class of Service" later in this book.

 Why Use LLQ?